Andre052803/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
+the changes in top_N would be incorporated into the test branch
 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?
 ```
 git checkout top_ten
 git merge test
 ```
+there would be a merge conflict
 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?
 ```